4 inmates overdose at Rutherford Co. Detention Center - NewsBreak

 According to the Rutherford County Sheriff’s Office, the inmates overdosed on some type of narcotic.

-Three of the inmates were administered Narcan by officers and then taken to the hospital.COLD CASE: Investigation continues for Columbus woman found dead near Fort Mitchell cemetery
+Three of the inmates were administered Narcan by officers and then taken to the hospital.2 inmates die from overdose in Greenville Co.
+Detention Center

 They were treated and released back into the custody of the Rutherford County Detention Center.